kata0510/Lily58/buildguide_en.md

 ![Kailh hot swap sockets]()

+## Solder the rotary encoder

+Soldering the rotary encoder is as simple as any other component.
+Put the encoder from the front into the holes on the PCB, just below the screen, and solder it from the back.

+**Tip** Depending on your case you should first try and bend the rotary encoder legs a bit before soldering it in.
+The legs can prevent your case from closing completly, as it will rest on the protruding legs.
+Bending the pins so that they are flush with the encoder helps here.

 ## Attach the OLED display
 On the **front side** of the board, apply enough solder to bridge the four jumper terminals in the Pro Micro section.